prasadm1022/gott/README.md

 financial insights without cloud dependencies.
 The system leverages machine learning algorithms to provide intelligent financial analysis and recommendations based on locally processed CSV data.

+NOTE: You can use your own model also instead of "Microsoft's Phi-3-mini-4k" and place it under "{ROOT}/models/your_model.gguf" and make the necessary changes to docker-compose.yml and .env files.

 ## Features

 - Financial analysis and forecasting